mihaildu/ra-resource-aggregator/README.md

 #### CREATE

 Similar props. `params` function is not needed.
+You must include 'id' field for main resource.
 There is an extra optional prop `initData` that can initialize data for a specific resource (e.g. adding `data_created` to form data).

 ```
 initData: oldData =>